Gamaliel Public API

 A: Yes, include previous messages in the messages array (standard OpenAI pattern).
 The API is stateless, so you manage history client-side.
 See Conversation History for examples.

-A: By default, scripture references are automatically converted to markdown links (e.g., [Matthew 5:1-16](/read/MAT/5?verse=1-16)).
-To disable this, set convert_scripture_links: false in the request body, or use the X-Convert-Scripture-Links: false header (header takes precedence).
-When disabled, references remain as plain text (e.g., “Matthew 5:1-16”).
-See Scripture Links Customization for details and examples.
+A: By default, scripture references are automatically converted to markdown links that point to the Gamaliel reader (e.g., [Matthew 5:1-16](/read/MAT/5?verse=1-16)).
+To disable this, set disable_scripture_links: true in the request body.
+When disabled, references remain as plain text without links (e.g., “Matthew 5:1-16”).
+See Disabling Scripture Links for details and examples.

 Q: What is preflight validation?